-HENRY FORD COMMUNITY COLLEGE
+HENRY FORD COLLEGE

-HFCC’s unique guarantee program promises to refund tuition to any graduate for any course passed with at least a “C” if course credit does not transfer to a college or university within two years of graduation.
-HFCC also will provide up to 16 semester credit hours of skill training to any graduate of an occupational studies program whose employer is not satisfied with his or her entry-level technical skills.
+HFC’s unique guarantee program promises to refund tuition to any graduate for any course passed with at least a “C” if course credit does not transfer to a college or university within two years of graduation.
+HFC also will provide up to 16 semester credit hours of skill training to any graduate of an occupational studies program whose employer is not satisfied with his or her entry-level technical skills.

 UNIVERSITY OF MICHIGAN-DEARBORN

 Founded in 1959 with a gift of just over 200 acres of land and $6.5 million from the Ford Motor Company, University of Michigan-Dearborn is a metropolitan university serving southeastern Michigan, committed to excellence rooted in strong academics, innovative research and programming and civic engagement.
-The University has nearly 9,000 students pursuing more than 90 bachelor’s, master’s, doctoral and professional degrees in liberal arts and sciences, engineering, business and education.
+The University has over 9,000 students pursuing more than 90 bachelor’s, master’s, doctoral and professional degrees in liberal arts and sciences, engineering, business and education.
 A top-ranked university with a faculty devoted to teaching, and students committed to achievement, UM-Dearborn has been shaped by its history of partnering with local leaders and communities, and is committed to finding solutions for the challenges that face the region.
 For additional information please visit – umd.umich.edu.